joaquinpelle/Skylight.jl/README.md

 Documentation is under construction, and is available [here](https://joaquinpelle.github.io/Skylight.jl/dev).

-Skylight works in with any spacetime geometry, without the constraints of specific symmetries or the assumption of asymptotic flatness.
+Skylight works with any spacetime geometry, without the constraints of specific symmetries or the assumption of asymptotic flatness.
 It is designed with the following goals in mind:
 - Fast computational speed
 - High accuracy
 - Easy extensibility to user-defined spacetimes and radiative models